To be considered for RLOP students must meet the following criteria:

 3. A personal essay stating why the student wants to be in RLOP, as this becomes the foundation for the interview/selection process.

 Once accepted into the RLOP program, successful completion of the WSC portion of the program includes the following:

 - To maintain status in the program, students must maintain a 3.5 or better GPA for program specific and general academic courses.

 - Alternates may also be chosen in the event that students with automatic positions do not successfully complete their studies at WSC; however, while an RLOP candidate has alternate status, they do not receive automatic admission.

 Admittance to Nebraska College of Law

-Upon completion of his or her bachelor’s degree, a student will automatically be accepted by Nebraska College of Law unless there is information concerning the applicant that reflects adversely on the applicant’s character and fitness, including but not limited to, violations of a college conduct code or honor code, criminal citations, pending criminal charges, or criminal convictions.
+Upon completion of his or her bachelor’s degree, a student receives presumptive admission to the Nebraska College of Law unless there is information concerning the applicant that reflects adversely on the applicant’s character and fitness, including but not limited to, violations of a college conduct code or honor code, criminal citations, pending criminal charges, or criminal convictions.
 In such cases the application will be individually reviewed by the Nebraska College of Law Admissions Committee.

 RLOP students must obtain an LSAT score of 154 (on a scale of 120 to 180).
 The LSAT score must be obtained by the last semester of their junior year at WSC.